Abbott Northwestern Hospital campus revitalization

 WHAT:

-Our new Central Utility Plant (CUP) will enable us to replace 1950s-era energy and steam-producing equipment with modern technology that is cleaner, more reliable and energy-efficient.
-It will provide heating, cooling, power and water for the entire Abbott Northwestern Hospital campus.
+Our new Central Utility Plant (CUP) enables us to replace 1950s-era energy and steam-producing equipment with modern technology that is cleaner, more reliable and energy-efficient.
+It provides heating, cooling, power and water for the entire Abbott Northwestern Hospital campus.

 WHERE: